Line managers provide a crucial link between an employee and health and safety practice in the workplace.

 While health and safety procedures will start further up the chain than a line manager it is often that person who is tasked with overseeing the welfare of employees at work.

-This doesn’t just mean they should enforce health and safety practice but rather promote the idea that working safely is as important as working effectively.
+This doesn’t just mean they should enforce health and safety practices but rather promote the idea that working safely is as important as working effectively.
 An employee carrying out their duties in a safe manner will be able to perform well at their job for longer than someone who is working in an unsafe environment.

-Implementing health and safety isn’t the be all and end all for a line manager – promoting safe working practices is just as important and it is something that bad line managers often fail to do.
+Implementing health and safety isn’t the be-all and end-all for a line manager – promoting safe working practices is just as important, and it is something that bad line managers often fail to do.

 Increasing Employee Engagement